mvolkmann/blog/src/flutter.md

 The bottom line is that text input in Flutter is a bit complicated.
-Like many things in Flutter, a good approach is to wrap the complexity in a custom widget and use that everywhere instead of directly using provided widgets.
+Like many things in Flutter, a good approach is to wrap complexity in custom widgets and use them everywhere instead of directly using provided widgets.
-This also provides an opportunity to specify app-specific styling.
+This also provides an opportunity to specify application-specific styling.
 The following code demonstrates a custom widget that does this.

 ```dart